Valuation Advisors Lack of Marketability Discount Study Frequently Asked Questions (FAQs)

 ||Profitability||Whether the company has positive operating income.|

-Q: I see you’ve just added a lot of transactions with a pre-IPO transaction timeframe greater than two years.
-I’ve got some general questions about the new data – can you please answer them?
+Q: The database contains transactions with a pre-IPO transaction timeframe greater than two years.
+Can you please answer some general questions about this data?

 A: Please follow this link for answers to questions about the new data